AlexJReid/blog/content/posts/druid-cdc/index.md

 }
 ```

 Finally, if the record is being **deleted** then previously asserted events need to be retracted from that point onwards, so `retraction: true`.
+Historical values are not deleted: the record will be counted until the time of the retraction.

 Storing events in this way allows Druid to run **temporal** queries, _as of_ a certain date interval.
 This is achieved by adding `__time >= ...` to the `WHERE` clause in Druid SQL, or by specifying intervals in a native Druid query.
 This allows the data source to answer questions like _what was the count for this customer during July 2022?_ and _what is our all time most active customer?_